 Clear Cell Adenocarcinoma (CCA) of the Vagina and Cervix

 Various types of cancers affect the vagina and cervix, but only one specific kind is associated with prenatal DES exposure.
 Clear Cell Adenocarcinoma (CCA) of the vagina/cervix is a rare cancer, even for DES Daughters.
 The risk is estimated at about 1 in 1,000 DES Daughters.

 Years ago there was a mistaken belief that DES Daughters over age 30 were out of danger.
 But a 2012 population-based analysis done by the Centers for Disease Control and Prevention (CDC) suggests otherwise and raises the specter that there is no upper age limit of this cancer for DES Daughters.
 Cases have been reported in exposed women older than age 50, so researchers are watching for a possible spike in CCA cases among post-menopausal DES Daughters.

 If you, or someone you know has been diagnosed with clear cell adenocarcinoma (CCA) of the vagina or cervix, you are asked to contact the University of Chicago Registry for Research on Hormonal Transplacental Carcinogenesis, the so-called DES Cancer Registry.
-(Their website is down for an overhaul but is expected to be available in the near future.)
 Researchers appreciate your help in reporting as they keep track of the CCA vagina/cervix numbers in DES Daughters or suspected DES Daughters.

 - DES DAUGHTER PAP/PELVIC EXAM